avery-blanchard/container-ima/README.md

 ## Overview
 The goal of this project is to extend the Linux Integrity Measurement Architecture to Linux containers without kernel changes using eBPF.

-It uses eBPF to probe the mmap system call to measure executable files mapped in a container.
+It uses the eBPF `mmap_file` LSM hook to add namespace support to IMA.

 ## Usage
 Note: Machine must run a new kernel (v6+)